slounges/js-github/README.md

 Both the player and the computer have 3 lives to play with once they begin the game.

-Also once the game begins the score-board at the top will reveal the number of points per win, until the lives of the player are done which is when the game will end.
+Also once the game begins the score-board at the top will add the number of points per win, until the lives of the player are done which is when the game will end.

+The user can then refresh the game to start it over and play again.